graearea/graearea.github.io/large-pedals.md

 - How eco-friendly are they?
   - apart from the fact your car runs on fermented dinosaurs... the plastic itself is plant-based, renewable, and it is eventually biodegradable.
 The bags I use are 100% recycled and recyclable. the delivery man runs on pies.
 - I want to give you some feedback
-  - please do! just email me at 7@uberniche.co.uk I especially like pictures of customers pedals fitted and to know what size they fitted.
+  - please do! just email me at john@uberniche.co.uk I especially like pictures of customers pedals fitted and to know what size they fitted.

+{% include_relative delivery.md %}